arbopa/csv-normalizer/README.md

-# csv-normalizer
+# CSV Normalizer

-A small, opinionated CSV normalization service for automation pipelines.
+Deterministic CSV normalization service for automation pipelines and data ingestion workflows.

-**Purpose:** take unreliable, real-world CSV input and produce a **deterministic, import-safe CSV** along with a **machine-readable report** describing exactly what was detected, normalized, padded, or rejected.

-This project is intentionally narrow in scope.
-It focuses on correctness, repeatability, and transparency rather than convenience or heuristics.
+This project focuses on **making CSV inputs predictable**, even when source files are messy, inconsistent, or produced by uncontrolled upstream systems.

+It is designed to answer one question reliably:

+> **“Can I safely feed this CSV into downstream systems without surprises?”**

 ---

-## Why this exists
+## What this does (intentionally and explicitly)

-CSV is deceptively simple.
-In practice, it frequently breaks pipelines due to:

-- inconsistent encodings (UTF-8, UTF-8 BOM, Latin-1, Windows codepages)
-- mixed or platform-dependent newlines
+Given an uploaded CSV file, the service:

+- **Normalizes encoding**
+  - Detects input encoding
+  - Outputs **UTF-8 with BOM (`utf-8-sig`)** consistently
+- **Normalizes newlines**
+  - Converts CRLF / CR → LF
+- **Normalizes delimiter**
-- inconsistent delimiters (`;`, `\t`, `|`)
+  - Detects common delimiters (`;`, `,`, `\t`, `|`)
+  - Outputs comma-delimited CSV
+- **Enforces rectangular shape**
+  - Determines expected column count from the header
-- ragged rows (missing or extra columns)
+  - **Short rows are padded**
-- quoting edge cases that break downstream parsers

-Most tools either fail fast or silently guess.

-**csv-normalizer takes a different approach:**

-- Normalize structure deterministically
-- Apply explicit, documented rules
+  - **Long rows are preserved but reported as errors**
-- Never silently guess when data is ambiguous
+- **Preserves data determinism**
-- Surface every correction and every violation in a report

-This makes it suitable for CI, ingestion pipelines, and automated import workflows where reproducibility matters.
+  - The same input always produces the same output bytes
+- **Produces a structured report**
+  - What was detected
+  - What was changed
+  - What rows were padded
+  - What rows exceeded expected width

+This service does **not** attempt to guess business meaning, clean values, or “fix” bad data silently.
+All ambiguity is surfaced explicitly in the report.

 ---

-## Design stance (important)
+## Design principles

-This service is **not** an ETL framework and **not** a schema inference tool.

-It is designed to be a *first-stage sanitizer* that produces:

-1. A CSV that downstream systems can safely parse
-2. A report that downstream systems (or humans) can reason about

-If something cannot be normalized safely, it is **left unchanged or flagged**, never guessed.
+- Deterministic over clever
+- Report, don’t hide
+- Normalize format, not semantics
+- Automation-first behavior
+- Errors are data issues, not transport failures

+A file with data problems still returns HTTP `200`.
+Those problems are surfaced in the response body, not through HTTP status codes.

+This makes the service suitable for CI pipelines, batch jobs, and ingestion systems that must continue running while capturing data quality issues.

 ---

-## What v1 does (current behavior)

-Given an input CSV, the service:

-### Encoding
-- Detects encoding using `charset-normalizer`
-- Decodes using the detected encoding (with safe fallbacks)
-- Outputs **UTF-8 with BOM (`utf-8-sig`)** for deterministic downstream handling

-### Newlines
-- Normalizes all line endings to `LF`
-- Reports before/after counts (`CRLF`, `CR`, `LF`)

-### Delimiter
-- Attempts delimiter detection (``, `;`, `\t`, `|`)
-- Normalizes output to **comma-delimited**
-- Reports whether detection was sniffed or defaulted

-### Row width (rectangularization)
-- Uses the header row to establish expected column count
-- Short rows are **padded** (deterministically) and reported as warnings
-- Long rows are **preserved but flagged as errors**
-- No rows are dropped or reordered
+## API overview

-### Output
+### `POST /normalize`

+Accepts a CSV file as `multipart/form-data` and returns:

-- Returns the normalized CSV as Base64
+- Base64-encoded normalized CSV bytes
-- Includes a SHA-256 hash of the normalized output
+- SHA-256 hash of the normalized output
-- Returns a detailed normalization report
+- Detailed normalization report
+- Structured warnings and errors

+The output CSV is always:

+- UTF-8 with BOM
+- LF newlines
+- Comma-delimited
+- Rectangular

+### `GET /health`

+Simple liveness endpoint.

 ---

-## Explicit non-goals (by design)

-This project does **not**:

-- infer column semantics or data types
-- interpret locale-specific dates or numbers
-- apply per-customer business rules
-- validate against user-provided schemas
-- “fix” ambiguous values silently
-- guarantee Excel’s visual rendering behavior

-Those concerns belong downstream, using the report this service produces.

----

-## API

-### `POST /normalize`

-**Input**

-- `multipart/form-data`
-- Field: `file` (raw CSV bytes)

-**Output**
+## Example response (shape only)

 ```json
 {